CVE-2015-1816 - LDAP server SSL certificate not verified

 Affects Foreman 1.3.0 or higher - since Puppet was removed as a dependency, the default SSL behaviour went back to no verification.

-#4 Updated by Marek Hulán almost 2 years ago
+#4 Updated by Marek Hulán about 2 years ago

 The issue is that when user enables LDAPS, we don't check the certificate of LDAP server. ruby-net-ldap sets verify_mode to none by default.
 They added a way to pass parameters to SSL context so we can now enforce verify_mode to peer (on ruby-net-ldap 0.10 and latest ldap_fluff 0.3.4).
 After this patch if users use LDAPS and they didn't install CA authority certificate in their /etc/pki/* correctly they will start to see SSL exceptions.